colinbate/replace-brunch/README.md

 ## Config Options

-If you add a `replace` property to the plugins object in your brunch config you can configure this plugin.
+If you add a `replacement` property to the plugins object in your brunch config you can configure this plugin.

 There are two config options.